gohil-jay/Widhya-ML-Internship/Week-2/README.md

 Q: How many flights got delayed by more than 15 minutes of 'ARRIVAL_TIME'?

 A: 36221 (solution in file - Task3.py)

+# Task 4 - Model Creation
+Q: How will you fit the method if 'clf is the instance for the DecisionTreeClassifier algorithm and 'x train' and y train' are training samples.
+Write the exact code statement.

+A: clf.fir(x train,y_train) (solution in file - Task4.py)